-As of 2016 anybody 70.5 years or older has a new option for making gifts to the Lord’s work at church, a local WELS-affiliated ministry, and/or a WELS area of ministry: your IRA!
+For anybody 70.5 years or older, an Individual Retirement Account (IRA) is a great option for making gifts to the Lord’s work at church, a local WELS-affiliated ministry, and/or a WELS area of ministry.

-Contact the investment firm that handles your IRA to request a direct transfer of IRA assets to a particular WELS ministry (download an authorization letter template below).
-To ensure that your IRA transfer is not taxable, the check must be made payable to the charity, not to you personally.
+Contact the investment firm that handles your IRA to request a direct transfer of IRA assets to a WELS ministry.
+The custodian typically provides the appropriate paperwork (or you can download an authorization letter template below).
+To ensure that your IRA distribution is not taxable, the check must be made payable to the charity, not to you personally.

-You can give to multiple WELS designations by directing your transfer to WELS Foundation.
-WELS Foundation will distribute funds to the ministries per your instructions and provide you with the proper acknowledgement.
+You can give to multiple WELS ministries by directing your IRA distribution to WELS Foundation.
+WELS Foundation will distribute funds to the ministries per your instructions and provide you with the proper gift acknowledgment letter.

 If interested, talk to your financial planners and your local WELS Christian giving counselor to learn more.